G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 # Visualiser
 <section id="visualiser">
-I wrote this visualiser to support this page, hosted on codepen:
+I wrote this visualiser to support this page, hosted on codepen.
+You can click and drag (or touch and drag) the load impedance point and see how the circles behave.
+Note that when the load is close to being purely resistive, any measurement errors resulting in a change to the relative radii of the two circles will produce a larger error in the load reactance than for load impedances away from the resistance axis.
+This seems to be a fundamental problem for this type of impedance measurement approach, tbc.

 <p class="codepen" data-height="800" data-default-tab="result" data-slug-hash="pvzqyod" data-pen-title="ModZmodGamma" data-user="DrAlan" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/DrAlan/pen/pvzqyod">